-3 The Sex Discrimination Act 1975.
+&lt;sup>3 The Sex Discrimination Act 1975.
 The Race Relations Act 1976.
-The Disability Discrimination Act 1995 © Disability Equality in Education 2006 - Secondary Duty to Promote Disability Equality
+The Disability Discrimination Act 1995

 - planning work which builds on pupils' interests and cultural experiences - planning appropriately challenging work for those whose ability and understanding are in advance of their language skills - using materials which reflect social and cultural diversity and provide positive images of race, gender and disability - planning and monitoring the pace of work so that they all have a chance to learn effectively and achieve success - taking action to maintain interest and continuity of learning for pupils who may be absent for extended periods of time.